Oxygen tilt-driven polar super-orders in BiFeO3-based superlattices

-The present work focuses on BiFeO\textsubscript{3}/SrRuO\textsubscript{3} SLs using Density Functional Theory (DFT) calculations.
-We show that, despite the metallic nature of SrRuO\textsubscript{3} (SRO), unexpected in-plane antipolar motions may be retained in the SL in a super-ordered phase.
-We attribute this result to the strong trilinear coupling between cation motion and oxygen octahedra tilts.
+The present work uses Density Functional Theory (DFT) calculations { to explore the impact of oxygen octahedra tilt rotation on the emergence of complex phases in BFO-based SLs}.
+We show that, despite the metallic nature of SRO, { which limits depolarizing effects,} unexpected in-plane antipolar motions may be retained in the SL in a competing super-ordered phase.
+We attribute this result to the strong trilinear coupling between Bi cations motion and oxygen octahedra tilts.
 Concurrently, polar displacements in the out-of-plane direction are retained in the BFO layer due to screening of the polarization charges by the metallic SRO layer.
-We show that this out-of-plane polar displacement may help control the direction of (anti)polar in-plane atomic motion thanks to quadrilinear coupling involving oxygen octahedra tilts.
+We show that this out-of-plane polar displacement may help control the direction of (anti)polar in-plane atomic motions thanks to quadrilinear coupling involving oxygen octahedra tilts.